UCLA Policy 132 : Workplace Violence Prevention

 • Other Contacts

-• Manager or supervisor not involved with the incident, who in turn shall report the matter promptly to the UCLA Behavioral Intervention Team (BIT) Coordinator or UCPD;
+• Manager or supervisor not involved with the incident, who in turn will report the matter promptly to BIT or UCPD;

 • Campus Human Resources at 310-794-0860; or